Georgios Donis: International career

 Donis made his debut for Greece on 22 December 1991, in a 1–1 draw against Malta for the UEFA Euro 1992 qualifying round.
 He appeared in 24 matches and scored five goals during his international career with Greece.

 Managerial career

 AEL

 After the end of his playing career, he turned to coaching.
 Starting in 2002, he led Zografou-based Ilisiakos in two consecutive promotions from the fourth to the second Greek football level.
-He then made the move to AEL where, after one season, he managed to bring the team to the Greek Superleague from the second division, and reached eighth place the following year.
+He then made the move to AEL where, after one season, he managed to bring the team to the Greek Super League from the second division, and reached eighth place the following year.
 In 2007, Larissa finished only tenth in the league, but he managed to win the Greek Cup after defeating Panathinaikos 2–1 in the final.
 In his first taste of European football management, his team AEL defeated his former team Blackburn Rovers to reach the 2007–08 UEFA Cup group stages.
 He finished a great year in sixth place in the league, missing out on the season play-offs on goal difference.